 In this case, the price moved in your favour.
 But, had the price declined instead, moving against your prediction, you could have made a loss.
 If that loss resulted in your account equity falling below your margin requirements, your broker may issue a margin call.

-Notice how a small difference in price can offer opportunities to trade?
 This small difference is known as “pip” or “percentage in point.”
+For Indices, 1 pip is equal to a price increment of 1.0 which is also called an Index point.
 In the forex market, like in the above example, it is used to denote the smallest price increment in the price of a currency.
 For assets like the AUD/USD, which include the US Dollar, a pip is represented up to the 4th decimal place.
 But, in case of pairs that include the Japanese Yen, like the AUD/JPY, the quote is usually up to 3 decimal places.

 |If the price